phil-opp/blog_os/posts/2015-11-15-allocating-frames.md

     multiboot_end, memory_map_tag.memory_areas());
 ```

-Now you can test it by adding some test allocations:
+Now we can test it by adding some frame allocations:

 ```rust
 println!("{:?}", frame_allocator.allocate_frame())
 ```
-You will see that frame number starts at `0` and increases steadily, but the kernel and Multiboot frames are left out (you need to allocate many frames to see this since the kernel starts at frame 256).
+You will see that the frame number starts at `0` and increases steadily, but the kernel and Multiboot frames are left out (you need to allocate many frames to see this since the kernel starts at frame 256).

 The following `for` loop allocates all frames and prints out the total number of allocated frames: